 - Keep the bananas and batter aside separately.

-- Heat a deep frying pan and add enough oil to fry the fritters.
+- To make pazham pori, heat a deep frying pan and add enough oil to fry the fritters.

 - When the oil is hot, take each slice of the fruit and dip in the batter.

 - Carefully put the banana slice dipped in batter in to the hot oil for frying.
 I usually use a dry spoon to transfer the banana pieces to the hot oil very gently so the oil will not splash.
 If you are using the spoon make sure there is no water content in it.

 - You can fry 2 or 3 more slices of the fruits depending upon the size of the frying pan and also the amount of oil used.

 - Fry for few moments till the slices turn golden yellow color.

 - Flip each piece carefully (I use a spoon and a spatula together to hold the pieces while flipping the pieces very gently without splashing oil) and fry the other side too, till they are fully fried and have a beautiful golden yellow color on both sides.

 - Now your plantain banna fritters or Kerala style pazham pori are ready!

 - You can use a strainer if there is much oil in the fritters, or simply use paper towels for draining the excess oil in the fritters.